Share this story

 The Nativity Starts at Home: Benito Santivañez’s Unexpected Role as Nativity Diorama Builder English

-Before Benito Santivañez began seasonally overseeing the setup of dozens of miniatures for the Nativity diorama at Our Lady of Peace (OLOP) in Santa Clara, which he has done for the last six years, his first nativity scenes he recalls setting up with his mother at home for his family.
+Before Benito Santivañez began seasonally overseeing the setup of dozens of miniatures for the Nativity diorama at Our Lady of Peace (OLOP) in Santa Clara, which he has done for the last six years.
+His first nativity scenes he recalls setting up with his mother at home for his family.
 It was only later in life that he received an unexpected, personal invitation from God to continue the practice publicly.
 “Never, ever, never, in my wildest dreams, would I ever have thought I would be involved in building these Nativity dioramas,” Benito shared in his phone call, nor would he ever have guessed that this childhood ritual would take him all the way to Seville, Spain, to attend an international congress for Belenistas, or nativity scene makers.

 All the way to Spain